• Home |

 Why We Chose It

-For slugs, you have quite a few options but our favorite is the Federal Premium TruBall Rifled Slug.
-This is a great slug option for smoothbore barrels and is perfect for any medium-sized game or even self-defense in a pinch.
-A ¾ oz lead slug is going to make anything from a whitetail to a home invader take notice pretty quickly.
+You have quite a few options when it comes to slugs, but none better than the Federal Premium TruBall Rifled Slug.
+This is a great slug option for smoothbore barrels, and is perfect for any medium game or self-defense.
+A ¾ oz lead slug is going to make any whitetail or home invader take notice pretty quickly.

-Federal uses a plastic ball (the TruBall in question) to lock the slug into the wad securely, which helps to firmly center the slug in unrifled barrels which translates into a big increase in downrange accuracy.
-It also helps the wad and slug to separate cleanly at the muzzle.
+Federal uses a plastic ball (the TruBall in question) to lock the slug into the wad, which helps perfectly center it with the bore line.
+That translates to a big increase in downrange accuracy, and also enables the wad and slug to separate cleanly at the muzzle.

 Best 20 Gauge Turkey Load